Universal Service Obligation - Broadband

 What is the Universal Service Obligation (USO)?

 The Universal Service Obligation (USO) for broadband is a UK-wide measure to deliver broadband to premises that do not have access to a service of at least 10 megabits per second and an affordable connection.
 Ofcom has defined an 'affordable' connection as one that costs less than £46.10 per month.
 BT has been designated as the Universal Service Provider responsible for fulfilling requests from eligible consumers.

 Am I eligible?

 Your home or business might be eligible if:

-- You do not have a decent fixed-line connection or good 4G coverage.
+- You do not have a decent fixed-line connection.

 - You will not be covered by a publicly funded broadband scheme in the next 12 months.